d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 This paper is intentionally limited in scope.
 It does not claim a final substrate derivation of the matter spectrum, charge structure, or complete microscopic constitutive law.
 Its narrower aim is to put the excitation branch into a stable formal shape: to show how a minimal field description, a support-selection law, and a first internal-occupancy/composition model can be stated together without collapsing excitation closure into either background displacement or material loading.

+More specifically, this is also the natural place to state the bridge from isolated closure to gram-native bulk support bookkeeping.
+The later constants paper may package that bridge into one-gram and SI weak-field normalizations, but the support-to-bulk transition itself belongs here on the excitation side.

 This paper keeps three branches separate from the start:

 1. **Displacement / geometric branch.** This branch is carried by the cumulative displacement and transport deformation, schematically \(\Sigma(x,t)\) and \(D(x,t)\), and determines the effective transport geometry.